RTEMS/rtems-docs/user/start/index.rst

 Getting Started
 ===============

-RTEMS is an open source operating and an open source project.
+RTEMS is an open source real-time operating system.
 As a user you have access to all the source code and this `Getting Started`_ section will show you how you build the RTEMS compiler tools, kernel and 3rd party libraries from source.

 .. include:: basics.rst
 .. include:: depend.rst